DworkinLab/Bio720/CountingRNASeq_HTSeq.md

 ```

 ## The counts
 If you navigate to the `./counts` sub-directory (inside the project folder), you will see we have now generated one count file for each of the pairs of samples.
-Let's take a look at these
+Let's take a look at these.
+All of these files should have the same number of rows, how can you check?

+Use less to open the files, you will see that despite only mapping 250K reads, some genes (FBgn) have quite a number of hits.
+What genes do you guess these will be?
+Go check at [flybase](http://flybase.org/).